FreezieTest/playground/README.md

 <img>

 <text-descr>
 Discord music bot supported with Slash Commands and Requests tracking.
-It has clean interface and is easy to run it yourself!
+It has clean interface and is easy to run!

 ## 🧑‍💻 Usage:
  - install Python